ghunshoot/Yolo_Object_Detection/README.md

 ## Requirements
 ### Requirements for Jetson Nano
-* SANDISK micro-SD 64GB (Test with ADATA micro-SD and didn't run the OS)
+* SANDISK micro-SD 64GB (test with ADATA micro-SD and didn't run the OS).
 * Jetson Nano DLI SDK

 ### Requirements for Linux with GPU